 In some cases, pursuing a form of alternative dispute resolution (ADR), such as mediation or arbitration, may provide the most-efficient means of securing a favorable result.
 If this is a viable option in your case, our attorneys will represent you throughout the process.

 5. Going to Trial

 Finally, if the insurance company simply refuses to offer a fair settlement, then our attorneys will take your case to trial.
 Our personal injury lawyers will present all of the relevant evidence in court, and we will hire expert witnesses to paint a clear picture of exactly what happened.
 At the end of trial, the judge or jury will render a decision.
 If you are satisfied with the decision, your case will likely be over.
-If you are not, our attorneys can determine if you have grounds to file an appeal.
+If you are not, your Florida personal injury lawyer can determine if you have grounds to file an appeal.